opsit-io/opsit-explang-docs/docs/explang-lisp.md

    (testn   actionn ...)))
 ```

-Each clause within the cond statement consists of a conditional test and an list of actions to be performed.
+Each clause within the `cond` statement consists of a conditional test and an list of actions to be performed.

-If the first test following cond, test1, is evaluated to be true, then the related actions are executed,
+If the first test following `cond`, test1, is evaluated to be true, then the related actions are executed,
 and value of the its value is returned and the rest of the clauses are skipped over.

 If test1 evaluates to be nil, then control moves to the second clause without executing action1, and the same process is followed.

-If none of the test conditions are evaluated to be true, then the cond statement returns nil.
+If none of the test conditions are evaluated to be true, then the `cond` statement returns nil.

 ```list
 > (setv x 2)